Notable African Americans in Cancer Care

 As we conclude Black History Month, we look at some of the major achievements in medicine by highlighting five African Americans who made their mark in cancer research.
 These individuals were among the first of their ethnic group to make significant contributions to the medical field and helped pave the way for others.
 Read about these hardworking visionaries that changed the face of cancer for countless patients throughout the world:

-Eva M. Noles is the first African-American woman to train and graduate as a registered nurse in Buffalo, NY.
-She climbed through the ranks, breaking race barriers at every step, until she became the director of nursing at Roswell Park Cancer Institute in 1971.
+Eva M. Noles was the first African-American woman to train and graduate as a registered nurse in Buffalo, NY.
+She climbed through the ranks, breaking race barriers at every step, until she became the director of nursing at Roswell Park Comprehensive Cancer Center in 1971.
 Over this time, Eva had opportunities to work with renowned Roswell Park doctors and researchers.
 She dedicated her life to nursing, but also to community service and outreach.

-Every year, Roswell Park awards the Eva M. Noles Scholarship to offer assistance with education elated expenses to eligible members of underrepresented groups who wish to pursue a career in healthcare.
+Every year, Roswell Park awards the Eva M. Noles Scholarship to offer assistance with education related expenses to eligible members of underrepresented groups who wish to pursue a career in health care.

 May Edward Chinn (1896-1980)